scottdavis/pearfarm_channel_server/app/view/help/markdown/key.markdown

 	-----END PUBLIC KEY-----

 Just copy and paste this key to your profile at PEAR Farm server.
 Do not forget to include the first and last lines that starts with dashes.

-The channel server will also have a web site to browse packages and see package info.
-It should probably track download statistics and have "hot packages" lists.